ferus-web/ferusgfx/README.md

 # Bare bones example
 A more fleshed out example can be seen in `tests/example_compositor.nim`. \
 [windy](https://github.com/treeform/windy) is used here but ferusgfx is window-library-agnostic so anything can be used here.
+The example compositor has support for both GLFW and Windy that can be enabled/disabled via `-d:compositorUseWindy`.
 ```nim
 import ferusgfx, windy, opengl